 Photograph by Tracy Kaler

 Although the inventory isn’t as vast and prices in Clinton Hill are higher than the above-mentioned parts of Brooklyn, you’ll see a few spacious, coveted brownstones around $2.5 million.
-Home to well-regarded Pratt Institute, and saturated with classic Italianate and Beaux-Arts architecture, it’s neighborhoods like Clinton Hill that have drawn locals, transplants, and celebrities (Susan Sarandon, Ted Allen, and Rosie Perez) to the borough.
+Home to well-regarded Pratt Institute saturated with classic Italianate and Beaux-Arts architecture; neighborhoods like Clinton Hill that have drawn locals, transplants, and celebrities (Susan Sarandon, Ted Allen, and Rosie Perez) to the borough.
 Stroll down Clinton Avenue and discover the mansions of this lovely NYC enclave, which has been listed on the National Historic Register since 1985.
 Interested in purchasing a Brooklyn townhouse?
-Check out Elika’s townhouse guide here.
+Check out Elika’s townhouse guide.